 In early February we land in Colombo, busy with an abundance of Accidentally Wes Anderson signage.
 Central Telegraph Office.
-We walk to the candy cane mosque in the Muslim quarter, then to Galle Face Green at sunset, where night market vendors arrange fried donuts and orange prawn crackers in identical carts.
+We walk to the candy cane mosque in the Muslim quarter and to Galle Face Green at sunset, where night market vendors arrange fried donuts and orange prawn crackers in identical carts.

-At the food court in the mall, we join a line for rice with curry and order a vegetarian plate.
+At the food court in the mall, we join a line for rice and curry and order a vegetarian plate.
 A mountain of yellow rice with four small scoops of jackfruit curry, chutney, salad, and sambal comes.
-These soon run out, but we have have plenty of rice left.
+A staple of the Sri Lankan diet we soon learn.

-On the bus back to our hotel, the ticket collector runs up and down the aisle barefoot, skipping us each time we try to pay.
+On the bus back to the hotel, the ticket collector runs up and down the aisle barefoot, skipping us each time we try to pay.

 We leave the capital for the tea hills on the blue train to Kandy.
 A traveler across from us takes out a lunch box.
 Aaron whispers, what do you think he has in there?
 The young man cleans his spoon with hand sanitizer, then lifts the lid, revealing red rice.

 Our train arrives in bright and colorful Kandy, where vendors are selling cartfuls of mandarins.
-We are welcomed with lemon iced tea and sesame sweets at The Radh Hotel, which sits next to the Temple of the Sacred Tooth Relic, where Buddha is offered 32 different curries daily.
+We are welcomed with lemon iced tea and sesame sweets at The Radh, next to the Temple of the Sacred Tooth Relic where Buddha is offered 32 different curries daily.

-I find a restaurant with 5-star reviews, a hole-in-the-wall with a single wok.
-There is no menu.
-We can order kothu or fried rice, so we get one of each.
-The kothu is stir fried with a squirt of ketchup and egg, but the rice contains only a mere hint of shredded carrot and scallion.
+I find a restaurant with 5-star reviews, a single wok a hole-in-the-wall.
+The entire menu is either kothu or fried rice, so we get one of each.
+The kothu is stir fried with a squirt of ketchup and egg, but the rice contains only hints of shredded carrot and scallion.
 I eat as much as I can, but it is hard and dry.

 At sundown we enter the temple.
 The staff brings each Buddha a dinner tray, accompanied by a cacophony of music and drumming.
 Worshippers line up to enter the main shrine with baskets of lotus flowers.
 The tooth is hidden inside seven golden stupas, like a Russian doll.

 In the morning we are treated to avocado juice, omelettes, fresh fruit, potato curry, and string hoppers.
-All very good, but I’m still looking for lamprais, the elusive banana leaf packet.
+It’s delicious, but I’m still looking for lamprais, which I hadn’t expected to be so elusive.

 Our driver picks us up after breakfast to take us to Haputale, a small town in the up country.
 We stop at a tea factory on the way for a tour and tasting.
 The tea sorting machines are British, a hundred years old.
 I choose gunpowder green.
 We buy a chicken samosa for our driver.

-After hours of dizzily winding our way up the mountain, we arrive at a guesthouse that is still under construction.
+After hours of winding our way up the mountain, we arrive at a guesthouse, a bit dizzy.
+It is still under construction.
 Our room looks out over the valley, a view that takes your breath away for a moment before the power lines come into focus.

 On the second night it rains heavily.
-Little pieces of plaster start to fall from the ceiling onto the bed, just missing my head.
+Little pieces of plaster start to fall from the ceiling, just missing my head.